ansys/pyfluent/doc/source/user_guide/make_container.rst

 Build Docker image
 ------------------

-Execute the following command where `Dockerfile <https://github.com/ansys/pyfluent/blob/main/docker/fluent/Dockerfile>`_ is located to build ``ansys_inc`` Docker image in the current directory.
+Execute the following command to build the Docker image.

 .. code:: console